 In the days leading up to Lent, all rich meats, fats and sugars had to be tossed.
 Historians believe this collective disposal of foods to be the origins of Carnival.
 Of course, the revelry of 1600s Italy is vastly different than what you see across the globe today.
 From hip shaking in Belize to parading through the French Quarter, Carnival’s reach is unlike any other celebration on the planet.
 The most celebrated version takes place in Rio, where natives affectionately call it “The Greatest Show on Earth.”
 Reports say a record 2.2 million people ventured down to Brazil for 2012’s February’s fun.
 We’re willing to bet most of them already have the 2013 date circled on their calendar for a return visit. –DeMarco Williams

-If you enjoyed reading Top 10 Festivals For Your World Travel Bucket List, you might also like:
+If you enjoyed reading about the Top 10 Festivals in the World, you might also like: